 Meditation is such an amazing tool to have in one’s sensory toolbox.

 In addition to breathing, yoga poses for kids, and meditation, there are many other wonderful features of yoga that I feel tap into the needs of both children and adults with sensory processing challenges.

 The yoga class environment is typically calm and welcoming, with limited distractions and dim lighting.
-Very calming for the visual system.
+This tends to be very calming for the visual system.
 If someone were to practice at home, I would recommend a similar environment, maybe a quiet bedroom or study.

-There is also no need for special clothing or equipment, a huge bonus for children, who like my son, finds any form of sporting equipment, i.e. hockey or even skiing, very overwhelming to his tactile system.
-Lack of footwear allows for feet to obtain the tactile and proprioceptive feedback from the ground and mat.
+There is also no need for special clothing or equipment.
+This is a huge bonus for children, who like my son, finds any form of sporting equipment, (i.e. hockey or even skiing), very overwhelming to his tactile system.
+Additionally, lack of footwear in yoga allows for feet to obtain the tactile and proprioceptive feedback from the ground and mat.

 Music is generally very calming at a slower tempo and helps regulate our auditory system.
 This helps to guide the breath and movement.

 When I teach my weekly yoga class to adults, my favorite part is the last 5-10 minutes.
 As I wrap up each class, I encourage everyone to find their favorite resting pose, most often Savasana.
 Each person has an eye pillow filled with lavender and flaxseed and a cozy blanket to cover up in.